vestrel00/contacts-android/DEV_NOTES.md

 **Groups, duplicate titles**

-The Contacts Provider allows multiple groups with the same title belonging to the same account to exist.
-In older versions of Android, the native Contacts app does not prevent creation of new groups with existing titles.
-In newer versions, existing titles may not be used for new groups.
-This library will follow the latter.
+The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same account to exist.
+In older versions of Android, the native Contacts app allows the creation of new groups with existing titles.
+In newer versions, duplicate titles are not allowed.
+Therefore, this library does not allow for duplicate titles.

+In newer versions, the group with the duplicate title gets deleted either automatically by the Contacts Provider or when viewing groups in the native Contacts app.
+It's not an immediate failure on insert or update.
+This could lead to bugs!

 ### Groups Table & GroupMemberships (Data Table)